 We believe in the importance of good corporate governance and the central role played by Directors in the governance process.
-Sound corporate governance is essential to the well-being of Lifeco and its shareholders.
+Sound corporate governance is essential to the wellbeing of Lifeco and its shareholders.

 Lifeco is an international financial services holding company, with interests in life insurance, health insurance, retirement and investment services, asset management and reinsurance businesses.
 We have operations in Canada, the United States and Europe through Canada Life, Empower Retirement, Putnam, Canada Life Limited and Irish Life Assurance.
 All of our Directors are also directors of Canada Life, and most of the directors of Empower Retirement and Putnam are also Directors of Lifeco.
 Each of Canada Life and Empower Retirement has adopted similar Board and Board Committee mandates, and governance structures and practices as Lifeco, which the Board monitors.
+Lifeco).
+This indebtedness consists of residential mortgage loans made by Canada Life to employees, as well as two loans made in respect of position relocations.